 And now you need to think about all the tools you have at your disposal to really help make a quality uterine lining that is conducive to embryo implantation.

-6 steps you can take now to help create an ideal lining …….
+6 steps you can take now to help support uterine health …….

 Check for any structural impediments inside the uterus.